Amarnath8422/TradingBot/README.md

-Here’s a comprehensive `README.md` file for your GitHub project, which explains the trading bot setup using Binance WebSocket, moving average crossovers, MongoDB integration for trade storage, and other key components.

----

 # Trading Bot

 This project is a trading bot that uses real-time market data from the Binance Futures WebSocket API to implement a simple moving average crossover strategy.
 It automatically buys and sells based on short-term and long-term moving averages and stores the trade history in a MongoDB database.